 The Check In / Check Out Form (CICO) is an electronic record of the condition of your specific room/apartment.
 Prior to your arrival to campus, the Residence Life Staff inspect your room and record any pre-existing damage (i.e. Scratches on the desk surface) and note the condition of the furniture present (i.e. new vs old).
 Residents are given until the conclusion of the Labor Day Holiday to meet with their Resident Assistant (RA) and review the CICO to verify that it is an accurate description of your room apartment.

 The CICO is then kept on file until you check out of your room.
 When you check out of your room, a Resident Assistant will inspect the room and compare its condition to the CICO.
 Any damage or alterations to the room that do not appear on the CICO are classified as “new damage.”
 You may be billed by Campus Services for any new damages.

 The Resident Assistant, more commonly referred to as an RA, is a student employed by the Residence Life Department.
 The RA is trained to answer questions you may have about the university, provide referrals to campus resources, mediate roommate conflicts, ensure the cleanliness and safety of the building and enforce the policies and procedures found in the Florida Tech Student Handbook.

 RAs are also charged with developing a fun, social community.
-To accomplsih this goal, RAs plan a variety of programs to help bring the commuity together.
+To accomplishthis goal, RAs plan a variety of programs to help bring the commuity together.
 RA programs are social and often educational venues that will allow you to socialize with your peers and make the most of your residential experience.
+Information about upcoming programs are posted in the halls and residents can also inquire with their RA or stop by the RA Duty Office to find out more about events taking place on-campus.